San Ignacio Maya Day

 Sunscreen, insect repellent, camera, binoculars, raingear if needed.
 We provide water.

-IMPORTANT NOTE: Mariposa Tours prices include transportation, guide, and lunch when specified.
-Prices do not include 12.5% General Sales Tax, park or admission fees, and discretionary gratuities to drivers or guides.
+IMPORTANT NOTE: Mariposa Tours prices include transportation, guide, admission, and lunch when specified.
+Prices do not include 12.5% General Sales Tax and discretionary gratuities to drivers or guides.
 For tipping guidelines, you may wish to see our FAQ.